KonradHoeffner/tempoguide/index.md

 <a href="https://www.mtggoldfish.com/deck/visual/7366599">Sample List</a>

 A unique graveyard deck that requires very specific answers to beat but you shouldn’t tune your sideboard in an open field because almost noone except MafuzVanGogh currently plays it.
+After the entomb ban mainboard grave hate is way down so this deck may become a lot better.
 How good the matchup is depends on the amount and type of grave hate you have.
 The deck takes a few turns to really go off but is quite resilient so you need to nuke the graveyard repeatedly or clock them fast.
 2-3 mainboard Nihil Spellbombs really help here.